robinboncoeur/KeysToLife/RSTs/Eli.rst

 The Absurdity of the Cross
 ==========================

-*The message of the cross is foolishness to those who are perishing, but to us who are being saved it is the power of God* - 1 Corinthians 1:18
+*The message of the cross is foolishness to those who are perishing, but to us who are being saved it is the power of God.* - 1 Corinthians 1:18

 The Cross of Jesus is totally absurd to the thinking of the world.
 Paul calls it “foolishness.”
 The idea of the Cross was ridiculously counter-cultural in the first century, and it remains so today.
 No one could have invented the Christian message of the Cross if it weren’t true.

 Most people ignore the questions the Cross raises, but for those who choose to face them, they are questions that demand answers:

-Why didn’t Jesus do something to avoid being crucified?
+    * Why didn’t Jesus do something to avoid being crucified?

-How did people come to believe, from the beginning, that Jesus could both be God, and be killed by crucifixion?
+    * How did people come to believe, from the beginning, that Jesus could both be God, and be killed by crucifixion?

-How did people come to believe from the beginning, that Jesus had risen from the dead, something that had never previously been believed of any man in the Graeco-Roman culture?
+    * How did people come to believe from the beginning, that Jesus had risen from the dead, something that had never previously been believed of any man in the Graeco-Roman culture?

-How did the Christian message not only survive, but explode upon the world, given that it was so absurd according to the acceptable beliefs of the day?
+    * How did the Christian message not only survive, but explode upon the world, given that it was so absurd according to the acceptable beliefs of the day?

 These questions can only be rationally answered by accepting the message of the Cross: that it is the power of God for our salvation.
 Nothing explains the Cross except God’s personal intervention to save the world from sin. – Eliezer Gonzalez

 .. image:: ../images/Flourish02.png
     :align: center